-- PHY 2053L: Developed Fall 2016, Piloted Spring 2017, finalized and relaunched Summer 2017 - PHY 2054: Developed Spring 2017, Piloted Fall 2017
+PHY 2054: Developed Spring 2017, Piloted Fall 2017

 Physics I and Physics II are requirements for many non-majors in UF Online.
-In an effort to overcome the challenges of offering physics labs to online students, UF Online completely funded the UF Physics Department's recruitment and hiring of a highly-qualified lecturer and curriculum developer with experience and practice in online STEM education to focus on online Physics course development and delivery.
-The use of the newly invented IOLab combined with custom-sourced and assembled experiment materials kits that were shipped to students enables them to collect, communicate, and analyze authentic data as part of UF-developed lab experiments conducted in their homes.
-The Physics lecture course and lab were designed simultaneously to complement each other and provide a comprehensive learning experience.
+In an effort to overcome the challenges of offering physics labs to online students, UF Online completely funded the UF Physics Department's recruitment and hiring of a

-The instructor presented PHY2053L and its use of the IOLab at the American Association of Physics Teachers conference in July 2017.
+The instructor presented PHY2053L and its use of the iOLab at the American Association of Physics Teachers conference in July 2017.
 IOLab is a handheld data-gathering device that communicates wirelessly to its software, and gives students a unique opportunity to see the concepts of physics in action.
 UF Online was one of only two universities in the country to author and deliver Physics I laboratories fully online using this remote sensing device.